-- All climbers must be fully vaccinated with their digital certificate updated and Low Risk status.
+- All climbers must be fully vaccinated with their digital certificate updated and show Low Risk status through MySejahtera App.

 - All climbers must be free from Covid-19 and are encouraged to do self-test screening before climbing.

 - Climbers aged above 12 years old and below 70 years old are allowed to climb.
-Children aged 12 years and below and Senior Citizens aged 70 years and above are not allowed to climb.
+Children aged 12 years and below are not allowed to climb and Senior Citizens aged 70 years and above are not encourage to climb.